karthik-mohan23/CryptoTaxMate/README.md

 ### Deployment

 The application has been deployed using the popular hosting platform Netlify, ensuring seamless accessibility for users.
-You can access the application by following this [Visit the Crypto Tax Calculator](https://koinx-crypto-tax-calculator.netlify.app/){:target="\_blank"}.
+You can access the application by following this <a href="https://koinx-crypto-tax-calculator.netlify.app/" target="_blank">Visit the Crypto Tax Calculator</a>.